MightyPork/TinyFrame/README.md

 # TinyFrame

-TinyFrame is a simple library for building and parsing frames to be sent over a serial interface (e.g. UART, telnet etc.).
+TinyFrame is a simple library for building and parsing data frames to be sent over a serial interface (e.g. UART, telnet etc.).
 The code is written to build with `--std=gnu89` and later.

 TinyFrame is suitable for a wide range of applications, including inter-microcontroller communication, as a protocol for FTDI-based PC applications or for messaging through